 Does Your Dog Eat Grass?

-Sprouts are easy to grow, inexpensive, and nutritious for your dog.
+Homegrown sprouts are a whole lot safer for your dog to eat than possibly contaminated outside grass.
+They're also easy to grow, inexpensive, and nutritious for your dog.

 Throughout the ages, veterinarians have developed theories to explain why dogs sometimes eat grass.
 Many believe that dogs are instinctively attempting to treat an upset stomach with the grass shoots; the fact that eating grass sometimes causes a dog to vomit lends some credence to this theory.

 The fact is, fresh young grass shoots – like most fresh, young, green plant sprouts – taste good and are packed with nutrients.
 Why wouldn’t an “opportunistic omnivore” like the dog be attracted to eating grass?